-BiomX is developing both natural and engineered phage cocktails designed to target and destroy harmful bacteria in chronic diseases, focusing its efforts at this point on cystic fibrosis and to a lesser degree on atopic dermatitis.
+BiomX is developing both natural and engineered phage cocktails designed to target and destroy harmful bacteria in chronic diseases, focusing its efforts on cystic fibrosis and to a lesser degree on atopic dermatitis.
 BiomX discovers and validates proprietary bacterial targets and customizes phage compositions against these targets.
 The Company's headquarters are located in Ness Ziona, Israel.